Arrival and Security Info Hatfield House Battle Proms 2019

 - If you have booked via a gift experience voucher, you should have received print-at-home e-tickets (like the ones pictured here) via email directly from Battle Proms Concerts.
 If you have not received your e-tickets please contact us as soon as possible.

 - If you are unable to print your tickets it is possible to scan them from the screen of your smart phone or tablet.
-However, it is vital that you have fully downloaded and saved the PDF to your device prior to arriving at the festival.
+However, it is vital that you have fully downloaded and saved the PDF to your device prior to arriving at the concert.
 It will not be possible to guarantee sufficient roaming internet coverage to do this on arrival.

 Whilst the Battle Proms Concert is considered a low risk event, your wellbeing and safety is paramount to us.
 With this in mind we would like to make visitors aware of the following security measures which will be in place on the day: